KaushalAknurwar/HackVortex_TeamHUH/README.md

 # 🌌 Zenith – AI-Powered Mental Wellness Companion

-> _"Because sometimes, all we need is someone who truly listens — even if it's AI."_
+> _"Because sometimes, all we need is someone who truly listens — even if its AI."_

 ---